1. Programme for the delivery of low cost urban land for housing

 2. Provision of appropriate low cost sanitation

-The programme adopted a methodology called ´Community Led Total Sanitation´, or CLTS.
-The methodology uses a community bottom up approach, sensitizing informal settlement residents of the dangers of open defecation and encouraging the construction of latrines according to guidelines as provided by the City of Windhoek.
+The Windhoek project uses the ´Community Led Total Sanitation´, or CLTS approach.
+This is a community based and participatory approach, sensitizing informal settlement residents of the dangers of open defecation and encouraging the construction of latrines according to guidelines as provided by the City of Windhoek.

 Download the latest report here